ITIL v4 – Principles and Concepts

 In ITIL v3, there was no concept of cyber-security.
 Still, ITIL v4 provides explicit process activities for risk, vulnerability, and threat identification in the application, information, network, business continuity, operations, and end-user.
 All these would be encapsulated in Information Security Management, which is generally defined in the Service Design process area, aiming to protect a network, data, and systems from cybercrimes.

 ITIL v4 for Individuals

-Individuals who have passed their ITIL v3 foundation, intermediate and expert certifications need not panic about their certifications validity.
-Professionals who have already done their ITIL v3 foundation or intermediate or expert can do a bridge course and upgrade their certifications to ITIL v4.
+Individuals who have passed their ITIL v3 Foundation, intermediate and expert certifications need not panic about their certifications’ validity.
+Professionals who have already done their ITIL v3 Foundation or intermediate or expert can do a bridge course and upgrade their certificates to ITIL v4.

 ITIL v4 for Organizations

-Organizations need not worry about the investments that they have made with respect to staff training on ITIL, procurement of tools, ISO standards, etc. since the latest version will only add some new concepts.
+Organizations need not worry about the investments they have made concerning staff training on ITIL, procurement of tools, ISO standards, etc., since the latest version will only add some new concepts.

-Organizations can be assured that ITIL will be cost-effective, value driven, focusing on the latest trends and technologies in IT.
+Organizations can be assured that ITIL will be cost-effective, value-driven, focusing on IT’s latest trends and technologies.

 Suggested reading – ITIL V4 – Various Processes and Explanations